Climate trends and variations

 The CTVB describes climate variability through maps of current and past departures from the mean (the 30-year average 1961-1990) temperature and precipitation conditions, both seasonally and annually.
 This approach provides visualization of the extent to which temperature and precipitation vary above and below longer term average conditions.
 Maps are presented for each season and year.
 The data are then analyzed to see if there are longer terms trends detectable against this backdrop of climate variability for Canada as a whole, and for 11 climate regions.
 This information is presented as graphs with trend lines to assess climate change over the period of record, starting in 1948 when nation-wide records became available.

 The CTVB uses homogenized and adjusted station data for temperature and precipitation.
 These data have been adjusted to account for discontinuities in the data from non-climatic factors such as changes in observation methods or station location.
-For a brief description of the data and procedures used in the CTVB reports click here.
+See this brief description of the data and procedures used in the CTVB reports.

 We would appreciate hearing [e-mail: CTVB@ec.gc.ca] about any problems encountered so they can be corrected in timely manner.